lsst-epo/craft3-nested-entries-graphql-queries/README.md

 ## Collaboration

 Pull requests welcome!
 If you find a bug open up an issue.
-If you have an idea, but don't know how to implement it then open up an issue and describe what you trying to accomplish and, if possible, guidance will be provided.
+If you have an idea, but don't know how to implement it then open up a discussion and describe what you trying to accomplish and, if possible, guidance will be provided.